 The final option in the Daily Blue Power range is the Electric model – which as the name suggests is powered by a zero-emission (in motion) electric drive system.

-Available with a up to three battery packs, and claimed capable of driving 124 miles between charges, this sounds good on paper – making it seem like a worthy rival to the Renault Master ZE, VW e-Crafter and Mercedes eSprinter.
+This is available with up to three battery packs, and claimed to be capable of driving up to 124 miles between charges, this sounds good on paper – making it seem like a worthy rival to the Renault Master ZE, VW e-Crafter and Mercedes eSprinter.